 Vistaril side effects

-Get emergency medical help if you have signs of an allergic reaction to Vistaril: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Vistaril: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Vistaril and call your doctor at once if you have:

 Side effects such as drowsiness and confusion may be more likely in older adults.

 dry mouth; or